Best Categories for Luggage & Bags

 Choose your starting categories based on your catalog size and growth stage

-Focus on one core category like carry-on luggage or laptop backpacks and build depth with multiple price points and materials.
-Depth in one category builds authority faster than breadth across many.
+Pick one core category, such as carry-on luggage or laptop backpacks, and go deep with multiple price points and materials.
+Strong depth in one category builds your reputation faster than spreading thin across many.

-Expand into complementary categories that serve your core travel or everyday carry audience.
-Add accessories and sets to increase average order value through cross-selling.
+Expand into categories that complement your core travel or everyday carry range.
+Add accessories and sets to lift your average order value through cross-selling.

-Cover the full luggage and bags spectrum with deep subcategorization.
-Invest in airline compliance data, advanced filtering by dimensions and features, and cross-category merchandising.
+Cover the full luggage and bags range with detailed subcategories.
+Invest in airline compliance data, advanced dimension and feature filters, and cross-category merchandising to maximize discovery.

 How to Order Categories in Your Store Menu